YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/COMP327 - aoo.md

 ##### 3.7.2 Deck of Cards Metaphor
 * Description: <br>
 It is a model used in WML for content display and navigation.
-    - Card: A dialog-based interaction with many options;
+    - Card: A dialogue-based interaction with many options;
     - Deck: Many cards bundled together;

 * Motivation: <br>
-Deck can be sent in one transmission so that the time and delays could be reduced.
+A deck can be sent in one transmission so that the time and delays could be reduced.

 ##### 3.7.3 Issue
 * Criticisms: